alyaothman14/playwright-smart-orchestration-js/README.md

 2. Smart Orchestration: Implemented a smart orchestration algorithm that distributes slow tests (taking more than 30 seconds) across multiple workers.
 This helps balance the workload and allocate tests strategically, resulting in optimized test execution.

+3. In Github action workflow, run measure execution if any changes are detected in the /tests folder and update the test_execuction_results.json

 ## Repo Details

 The use of smart orchestration could be found in the github workflow